srstevenson/vim-picker/README.md

 - `:PickerVsplit`: Pick a file to edit in a new vertical split.
 This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerBuffer`: Pick a buffer to edit in the current window.
+- `:PickerBufferSplit`: Pick a buffer to edit in a new horizontal split.
+- `:PickerBufferVsplit`: Pick a buffer to edit in a new vertical split.
 - `:PickerTag`: Pick a tag to jump to in the current window.
 - `:PickerStag`: Pick a tag to jump to in a new horizontal split.
 - `:PickerBufferTag`: Pick a tag from the current buffer to jump to.